 Pro tip for Indian travellers: Lucerne in October is significantly less crowded than the July–August peak, yet the autumn foliage around the lake produces some of its most photogenic scenes.

-Without question, yes.
-Lake Lucerne consistently ranks among the most beautiful places to visit in Switzerland and features prominently on any serious list of Swiss attractions.
-Unlike some alpine destinations that require significant effort to reach, Lucerne combines extraordinary natural beauty with excellent infrastructure, historical depth, and year-round accessibility.
+Yes.
+Lake Lucerne consistently ranks among the most beautiful places to visit in Switzerland and appears on nearly every serious list of Swiss attractions.
+Unlike alpine destinations that require significant effort to reach, Lucerne combines extraordinary natural beauty with excellent infrastructure, historical depth, and year-round accessibility.

 A minimum of 2 full days is recommended, one for Lucerne's Old Town, Chapel Bridge, and a lake cruise, and one for a mountain excursion (Pilatus or Rigi).
 A third day allows for a day trip to Engelberg or the Swiss Path hiking trail.